Moulali1995/WifiDevicesManagement/README.md

-# Openwifi
+# WifiDevicesManagement
 Created with CodeSandbox

 A fullstack application developed using MERN stack.
-Portal to display devices to the client and devices & controls to the admin.
+Portal to display devices to the client and additional controls to the admin.
 Admin can switch on/off, restart, add and delete the devices.

 Live Demo